jtheis85/fetch-a-dog/README.md

 # TODO

 These are item that weren't explicitly in the requirements (see below), but I've identified either as issues to fix, or enhancements to make.
 This isn't an exhausive list.
-Items will be added as I run across them, and checked off as I finish them.
+Items will be added as I run across them, and checked off and removed as I finish them.

-## Prod Server

-- [ ] (ERRORS) Configure nginx to not balk at app routes (/login, /search)

 ## Login